What is power of attorney? Everyone 18 and older should have this document in place.

 General powers of attorney give your agent broad authority.
 They can step into your shoes and handle all your legal and financial affairs.

-These documents can end that authority at the time you become incapacitated.
+With these documents, that authority can end at the time you become incapacitated.

 Durable powers of attorney may be limited or give your agent broad authority to handle all your legal and financial affairs, but your agent keeps the authority even if you become physically or mentally incapacitated.
 This means that your family may not have to ask for a court to intervene if you have a medical crisis or have severe cognitive decline such as late stage dementia.